-Projects that qualify for automatic authorization are for (1) projects constructed under section 157.208; (2) do not exceed the cost limit specified in column 1 of Table I of section 157.208(d) (less than \$8,000,000 in 2005); and, (3) meet the requirements of section 157.209.
+c) Annual Report for Construction Projects (sections 157.208(a & b) and section 157.209 Projects that qualify for automatic authorization are for (1) projects constructed under section 157.208; (2) do not exceed the cost limit specified in column 1 of Table I of section 157.208(d) (less than \$8,000,000 in 2005); and (3) meet the requirements of section 157.209.
 These projects are reported on an annual basis in an Annual Report that is due by May 1 of each year.

-For projects constructed under section 157.208(a) and section 157.209, the annual report must provide a description of the contacts made, reports produced, and results of
+For projects constructed under section 157.208(a) and section 157.209, the annual report must provide a description of the contacts made, reports produced, and results of consultations completed before construction to comply with the ESA, NHPA, and CZM.
+The annual report must also provide the date and name of the agency that cleared the project.
+Actual documentation is not required, although it is helpful to include the "clearance" from the agency.

 Projects conducted under section 157.208(b) also must be included in the annual report.
-However, since environmental information was provided in the notice filed prior to construction, no additional environmental information is required for the annual report.

-4) Contents of a Prior Notice Filing Under section 157.208(b)
+However, since environmental information was provided in the notice filed prior to construction, no additional environmental information is required for the annual report. d) Contents of a Prior Notice Filing Under section 157.208(b)